Surgery to Reduce the Risk of Breast Cancer

 The decision to have any surgery to reduce the risk of breast cancer is a major one.
 Someone who is at high risk of breast cancer may wish to get a second opinion on risk-reducing surgery as well as on alternatives to surgery.
 For more information on getting a second opinion, see NCI's Finding Health Care Services page.

 A person who is considering risk-reducing mastectomy may also want to talk with a breast surgeon and a surgeon who specializes in breast reconstruction.
-Other health care professionals, including a breast health specialist, medical social worker, or cancer clinical psychologist or psychiatrist, can also help a someone consider their options for reducing their risk of breast cancer.
+Other health care professionals, including a breast health specialist, medical social worker, or cancer clinical psychologist or psychiatrist, can also help someone consider their options for reducing their risk of breast cancer.